beefyfinance/beefy-dot-com/src/content/blog/metis-x-beefy-earn-apy-on-a-brand-new-network.md

 For more information on the project, why not dive into the Metis community?
 Drop by for a chat on Metis' [Telegram](http://t.me/MetisDAO), [Twitter](http://twitter.com/MetisDAO), or [Discord](https://discord.com/invite/RqfEJZXnxd).
 You can also read all their latest announcements on [Medium](http://metisdao.medium.com).

-> "_We are delighted to partner with Beefy Finance to help accelerate the growth of our already booming ecosystem.
-Beefy Finance will significantly strengthen our already strong stable of DeFi offerings, and Beefy's multi-chain approach fits perfectly with Metis' mission of creating a hub for the entire Web3 economy, interconnected with the rest of the vast blockchain world_." — Elena Sinelnikova, Metis Co-Founder and CEO
+> "_We are delighted to partner with Beefy to help accelerate the growth of our already booming ecosystem.
+Beefy will significantly strengthen our already strong stable of DeFi offerings, and Beefy's multi-chain approach fits perfectly with Metis' mission of creating a hub for the entire Web3 economy, interconnected with the rest of the vast blockchain world_." — Elena Sinelnikova, Metis Co-Founder and CEO

 ### Metis’ key features